Thursday 21 March 2019

 - Strategic analysts and internal consultants who support major strategic change programmes.

 - Senior executives who lead programmes targeting the application of digitalisation in the delivery of business improvement.

 - High potential functional leaders and managers who are seeking to develop awareness of the important global, enterprise-level strategic challenges that the business is facing.

 Dr Jag Srai

-is Head of the IfM’s Centre for International Management.
+is Head of the IfM’s Centre for International Manufacturing.
 His research, and that of his group, involves working closely with industry in the analysis, design and operation of international production, supply and service networks.
 He has significant consultancy experience involving the application of the latest research with leading multinationals and government organisations.